jaxxa/ED-EnhancedOptions/README.md

-# ED-Mod
+# ED-EnhancedOptions
-This is the Readme for the Enhanced Development Mod, ED-ShieldsBasic, for the Game Rimworld.
+This is the Readme for ED-EnhancedOptions

 Additional details can be found in About.xml

 #Change Log

-01.00.00
+0.18.0.0
 *Initial Release

-02.00.00
-*Alpha 14 Update

-03.00.00
-*Update to Alpha 15